RicardoPRamalho/montyhall/README.md

 ### Assignment Statement:

-The assignment is to write a program that finds the best odds on getting a new box or keeping the one you've received.
+The assignment is to write a program that finds the best odds off getting a prize on getting a new box or keeping the one you've received.
 The show rules are:
 a) The player picks one box
 b) The host picks one empty box.